 Red deer were the most successful of the introduced deer (Cervidae family).
 However, also liberated were fallow deer (Dama dama), originally from the Middle East; wapiti (North American elk, Cervus canadensis); sambar (Cervus unicolour), sika (Cervus nippon) and rusa (Cervus timorensis) from Asia; and white-tailed deer (Odocoileus virginianus) and moose (Alces alces) from North America.
-By the early 2000s, red deer were the most common deer in the wild.
-Wapiti are found in northern Fiordland; fallow deer occur in low-altitude forests; and sika, sambar and rusa live in North Island forests.
-White-tailed deer are found on Stewart Island and near Lake Wakatipu.
+By the early 21st century, red deer were the most common deer in the wild.
+Wapiti were found in northern Fiordland; fallow deer occur in low-altitude forests; and sika, sambar and rusa in North Island forests.
+White-tailed deer were found on Rakiura (Stewart Island) and near Lake Wakatipu.

 Erlton Wilson, a trophy hunter in the Makarora area in the 1920s, noted the decline in condition of wild deer herds due to overgrazing: ‘As far as [trophy] heads go, they appear to be a thing of the past … the stags’ antlers are poor timber and have neither length nor spread … all flats well eaten out and the few ribbonwood and broadleaf trees eaten bare.’
 1

 Wapiti from the US’s Yellowstone National Park were gifted to New Zealand by President Theodore Roosevelt and released in George Sound, Fiordland, in 1905.
-In the early 2000s, there were still wapiti in Fiordland National Park.
+In the early 21st century, there were still wapiti in Fiordland National Park.

-The last proven sighting of moose was in 1952, but there have been claims in the 2000s that moose still survive in New Zealand.
-DNA technology is being used to try and settle the issue.
+The last proven sighting of moose was in 1952, but there were claims in the 2000s that moose still survived in New Zealand.
+DNA technology was being used to try to settle the issue.

 Deer were released into an ecosystem where they had no predators, food was plentiful, and – at first – they were legally protected from hunting.
 Populations grew rapidly.
 Red deer dispersed at a rate of 2–3 kilometres per year, spreading fastest along valley floors and ridges, and in native tussock grassland.
 Eventually all readily accessible areas were colonised.